12 Mental Health Benefits of Weight Training | MuscleSquad

 Decreases anxiety

-Anxiety can range from short-term worry to general anxiety disorder (GAD) and other clinical forms of anxiety.
-And they can all have a big impact on your everyday life.
-Lifting weights can have a really positive effect on anxiety for men and women of all ages and exercise backgrounds.
-Experts know that it can improve sleep quality and quantity, improve quality of life, and reduce the clinical severity of anxiety.
-Sounds like a win/win to us!
+Anxiety can range from short-term worry to general anxiety disorder (GAD) and other clinical forms of anxiety, and each one can majorly impact your everyday life.
+Lifting weights can have a really positive effect on anxiety for men and women of all ages and fitness levels.
+Experts know it can improve sleep quality and quantity, improve quality of life and reduce the clinical severity of anxiety.
+Sounds like a win-win to us!
 (2)

 Reduces depression